 Before starting a SIP, it is very important to define your goal.
 This is really very important.
 Only after you have fixed your goal, you can plan the amount you need to invest and time period required for that investment.

 You can use a SIP calculator to calculate the monthly investment required to reach the goal or the target amount you can accumulate by investing an amount fixed by you for a particular period of time.

 After you have planned everything, then you should start investing in some of the best mutual funds in a disciplined manner.
 Keep investing every month or week whatever interval you have chosen without bothering about the market moves.

 Lump sum vs. SIP investment Comparison

 Let us see the advantage of investing via SIP through an illustration.
 I have chosen HDFC Top 200 Mutual Fund as investment option here.
-It is one of the top rated mutual funds.
-Two person Harsh and Ricky want to invest ₹ 90,000 in mutual funds.
+It is one of the top-rated mutual funds.
+Two persons Harsh and Ricky want to invest ₹ 90,000 in mutual funds.

 On January 2011, Ricky goes for lump sum investment and gets 398.98 Units @ current NAV at that time (90,000 / 225.586) and exhausts all his investment sum in one go.
 Harsh choses to go for SIP in same fund on monthly intervals with sip amount of ₹ 2500 / month.

 Both invest for 4 years.
 Harsh has spread his investment over 3 years or 36 months.
 He didn’t need to exhaust his capital in one go.
 Every month he kept accumulating units at prevailing NAV (see below figure)